bard/emacs-run-command/README.md

 Customize `run-command-recipes`.
 A recipe for JavaScript/npm projects is included (`run-command-recipe-package-json`) and two more (`run-command-recipe-make` and `run-command-recipe-hugo`) can be found in the [examples](./examples).

-The recipe format is intentionally simple, it's meant to let you add commands easily, rather than pull opaque collections from a repository.
+The recipe format is simple, and meant to let you quickly throw together lists of useful commands.
 See [Add commands](#add-commands) below for a guided example.

 `run-command` supports [Helm](https://github.com/emacs-helm/helm/) and [Ivy](https://github.com/abo-abo/swiper) for completion.
 It tries to autodetect which one to use; if it gets it wrong, customize `run-config-completion-method`.

+By default, commands are run in `compilation-mode`.
+Alternatively, you can run them in a `term-mode` buffer with `compilation-minor-mode`; this is especially useful for commands with rich output such as colors, progress bars, screen refreshes, and so on.
+To enable it, customize `run-command-run-method` setting it to `term`, and please comment on [issue #2](https://github.com/bard/emacs-run-command/issues/2) if you find differences with the `compile` method.

 ## Invoking